facebook/docusaurus/docs/api-site-config.md

 If `true`, allow URLs with no `HTML` extension.
 For example, a request to URL https://docusaurus.io/docs/installation will return the same result as https://docusaurus.io/docs/installation.html.

+***Note:*** If users intend for this website to be used exclusively offline, this value must be set to 'False.'
+By default it is set to 'True,' which will cause an offline site to route to the parent folder of the linked page.

 #### `cname` [string]

 The CNAME for your website.
 It will go into a `CNAME` file when your site is built.